COVID-Related Facility Guidance

 - Work Control will dispatch maintenance personnel to formally close the space and post FM branded closure signage (see signage guidelines in the FAQ below).

-- Reentry is not permitted during this time and will only be permitted upon receipt of an “All Clear” notification from Work Control.
+- Reentry will only be permitted upon receipt of an “All Clear” notification from Work Control.